nickth3man/PocketFlow-Template-Python/docs/design.md

 ### Core Problem
 Marketing teams and individuals need to create platform-optimized, brand-consistent content across multiple channels while avoiding AI fingerprints that reduce authenticity.
 Manual content creation is time-consuming and often results in inconsistent messaging across platforms.

+### User Personas & Journey Scenarios

+**Marketing Manager Persona: Sarah**
+*Before*: "I spend 4 hours manually rewriting the same core message for LinkedIn, Twitter, and email.
+My team's content sounds inconsistent, and I'm worried our posts are being flagged as AI-generated."
+*After*: "With one topic input, the system generates perfectly tailored content for all 6 platforms in 30 seconds.
+My brand voice is consistent everywhere, and engagement has increased 300% because the content finally sounds authentic."

+**Brand Manager Persona: Michael**
+*Before*: "Every piece of content needs manual review for AI patterns.
+It's a bottleneck that slows down our entire marketing pipeline."
+*After*: "The system eliminates 100% of AI fingerprints automatically.
+I can now focus on strategic brand development instead of tedious pattern hunting."

 ### User Stories
 - As a marketing manager, I want to generate content for multiple platforms from a single topic while maintaining consistent brand voice across all channels
 - As an individual professional, I want to create personal brand content that reflects my unique voice and expertise without sounding AI-generated